Spencerooni/dig-scriptogram/elb/README.md

 ## The Lua version

-The Lua version slow_elb.lua is also identical in functionality but different because of the way the Lua module lapp processes the command-line arguments.
+The Lua version grep_elb.lua is also identical in functionality but different because of the way the Lua module lapp processes the command-line arguments.
 There is no built-in lua command argument processing so I've used the lapp module which is included in the repo.
 It will only allow single letter arguments and won't permit numbers.

-You can run slow_elb.lua on your log files with:
+You can run grep_elb.lua on your log files with:

 ```
-$ lua slow_elb.lua --threshold=5 *.log | tee warden-28th
+$ lua grep_elb.lua --threshold=5 *.log | tee warden-28th
 ```

-You can pass the following options to slow_elb.lua:
+You can pass the following options to grep_elb.lua:

 ```
 -u, --e1                         Compare time of elb internal processing time (sec).
 Defaults if none specified.